fasrc/User_Codes/Documents/Software/Spack.md

 > **Note:** Please note the command <code>module purge</code>.
 This is required as otherwise the build fails.

 ## Troubleshooting
+When spack builds it uses a <code>stage</code> directory located in <code>/tmp</code>.
+Spack also cleans up this space once it is done building, regardless of if the build succeeds or fails.
+This can make troubleshooting failed builds difficult as the logs from those builds are stored in <code>stage</code>.
+To preserve these files for debugging you will first want to set the <code>$TMP</code> environmental variable to a location that you want to dump files in <code>stage</code> to.
+Then you will want to add the <code>--keep-stage</code> flag to spack (ex. <code>spack install --keep-stage <package></code>), which tells spack to keep the staging files rather than remove them.

 ### Cannot open shared object file: No such file or directory
 ```bash